Delete old iOS backups to free up tons of space on your Mac

-I was shocked to discover that the biggest chunk of data occupying my MacBook's ($1,199 at Amazon.com) limited storage were iOS files.
+I was shocked to discover that the biggest chunk of data occupying my MacBook's ($1,899 at Apple) limited storage were iOS files.
 Needless iOS files, to be exact.
-I was unknowingly storing iPhone ($1,000 at Cricket Wireless) backups on my Mac for an iPhone and an iPad ($363 at Amazon Marketplace) I no longer own.
+I was unknowingly storing iPhone ($1,829 at Apple) backups on my Mac for an iPhone and an iPad ($469 at Apple) I no longer own.
 Time to free up some space (and speed up my Mac as a result)!

 Search and destroy old iOS backups